empathyco/x/packages/x-components/static-docs/experience-search-and-discovery/README.md

   autocomplete and autosuggest to ideas of what to look for next.
 - Delight your shoppers with an **elegant and multi-configurable SERP** to help them discover what they’re exactly looking for.
-- Enhance the shopping experience by adding **additional features to the SERP** such as add-to-cart buttons or product rating information.
+- Enhance the shopping experience by adding **additional features to the SERP**, such as add-to-cart buttons or product rating information.

 ::: interact